With summer winding down in Boynton Beach, now is a great time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

 Then examine your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s dirty, you can sanitize it by flowing diluted bleach through the tube to flush the line.
-Or you can replace the tube.
+If it’s scummy, you can clean it by draining watered-down bleach through the tube to clean the line.
+Or you can get a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from A2Z Air Inc can make your equipment more efficient and help it last longer.
-We also provide convenient service agreements, so you won’t forget to plan your regular maintenance!
+We also have practical service agreements, so you won’t forget to schedule your routine maintenance!